mauriciosoares01/snippets/README.md

 ### How to install
 - 1st option

-  Go to File > Preferences > User Snippets, selection the language to set the snippets.
-The snippets file is an JSON file with the name of the language (ex: javascript.json).
+  Go to File > Preferences > User Snippets, select the language to set the snippets.
+The snippets file is a JSON file with the name of the language (ex: javascript.json).
 Then, copy the content from the repectivelly file in this repository, to your file in VS Code.

 - 2nd option

   Find the snippet folder of VS Code and place the JSON file inside.
-In my computer was: Users > umbutech > Library > Application Support > Code > snippets
+In my computer was: Users > user > Library > Application Support > Code > snippets

 ### Examples